 It is no secret that the best teams are those that genuinely enjoy being in each other’s company, so how can you make this happen?

-The truth is that there is no magic formula for making everyone the best of friends, and becoming the perfect cohesive unit.
+The truth is that there is no magic formula for making everyone the best of friends, and boosting team morale.
 The reality is that some enjoy better relationships with some than they do with others, so you have to find a way to break down any existing boundaries that exist in your team.